7 Amazing things to do in Salento

 6. Watch the Hummingbird in Cocora Valley

-In Salento, bird watching can be done anywhere since Colombia have more species of birds than any other country in the world.
+In Salento, bird watching can be done anywhere since Colombia has more species of birds than any other country in the world.
 Great advice is bird watching at the Cocora Valley Hike, which you must do!
 Go hiking to the Hummingbird Sanctuary where you can sit and enjoy some of the most magnificent birds on the planet.
-Remember to not just look, but to listen as well.
-The sound of them are just as amazing as their colorful feathers.
+Remember not just to look, but to listen as well.
+The sound of them is just as amazing as their colorful feathers.

 7. Hike the Cocora Valley in Salento

-This is the main reason why we went, or is it not?
+Hike the Cocora Valley is the main reason why we went or is it not?
 Si or No 😉 – The Cocora Valley is home to the wax palms which are the tallest palm trees in the world.
 How amazing is it not to have seen them, walked among them and hugged them?
-For me this was one of the best things I did in Salento and in Colombia.
+For me, this was one of the best things I did in Salento and in Colombia.
 How to perform the Cocora Valley Hike can be done in many options.
 Make sure you are doing it your way and how you want it to be.
 Then hug a three for yourself and one for me!

 Going to Salento or already been in Salento?